ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 ### Step 4: Create a Scheduled Task

-1. Whilst logged inas your test user account, open Task Sceduler using an account with local admin rights.
+1. Whilst logged in as your test user account, open Task Sceduler using an account with local admin rights.

 ![](/assets/images/AOVPN-TS/1.PNG)